elastic/ebpf/testing/README.md

 CONFIG_SCSI_VIRTIO
 ```

-The `build_mainline_kernels.sh` script enables all of these, so any mainline
+The setup at `kernel_builder/` enables all of these, so any mainline kernels
-kernels built with it should work fine in virtme.
-Distro kernels won't
+built with it should work fine in virtme.
+Distro kernels won't necessarily.
-necessarily.
-Check the `.config` for the kernel you're trying to debug if it
+Check the `.config` for the kernel you're trying to debug if it isn't working
-isn't working in virtme.
+in virtme.

 ## Debugging a Test Kernel Image With GDB

 Occasionally it's useful to attach a debugger to the kernel itself, to
 determine the exact cause of a particular BPF failure.
 To do this, you'll need
 a kernel _ELF binary_ (not a compressed image), _with_ debugging symbols.
-The
-`build_mainline_kernels.sh` script will do this for you, putting the ELF
-binaries with debug info at `mainline-kernels/binaries/` and the compressed
-images at `mainline-kernels/images/`.

 To debug a kernel in this way, you'll first need to generate the test initramfs
 for the architecture you're interested in.
 A wrapper around Bluebox is provided